darwinia-network/bridger/README.md

 ## You need to know

-The darwinia bridger is a server/client architecture software, all bridge are running in bridger server.
+The darwinia bridger is a server/client architecture software, all bridges are running in the bridger server.
 This means you can run bridger on any computer you can access. you can set server bind host and port.

 Server